UniversalGiving

-UniversalGiving is an online nonprofit organization based in San Francisco.
-The organization focuses on raising money for international charities through its web based marketplace, and on matching volunteers with global opportunities.
-Visitors of their website can search by country or cause, and are given a list of opportunities to give or volunteer.
+UniversalGiving is an American non-profit organization headquartered in San Francisco, California.
+The organization operates as a web-based marketplace mobilizing resources for international charities, and aims to promote global philanthropy.

-UniversalGiving uses a venture capital approach to vetting charities that appear on their site, vetting all opportunities.
-They do not take any share on donations made through their site.
+UniversalGiving uses a venture capital approach to vetting all charities that appear on its site.
+UniversalGiving does not take any share on donations made through its website.

 UniversalGiving was founded in 2002 by Pamela Hawley, one of the co-founders of VolunteerMatch.

 In 2009, UniversalGiving received a Jefferson Award for Public Service, and in 2010 was a Finalist for Ernst and Young's Entrepreneur of the Year Award.
-2010 also saw the launch of two partnerships in Community Based Journalism, with Link TV and the Christian Science Monitor.
+2010 also saw the launch of two partnerships in Community Based Journalism with Link TV and the Christian Science Monitor.